top of page

 Today’s quick tip is an answer to the question: Does it matter which blade of the reed is up?

 The short answer is: Yes!
-If you’re a longtime subscriber, you’ll know that I’m not happy with a short answer, so let’s get into it.
+If you’re a longtime reader, you’ll know that I’m not happy with a short answer, so let’s get into it.

 In reed making, we use a slightly rounded cutting block to clip the tips of most reeds.